 Phu Quoc's Tourism & Hospitality Industry

 Besides the white sand beaches, fresh seafood, and tropical weather, the major draw for foreigners considering moving to Phu Quoc is the travel & hospitality sector.
 Tourism is transforming Phu Quoc Island’s economy, which had previously subsisted on fishing and fish sauce production.
 Major developers are building, or have already built, world class resorts, amusement parks, safari parks, golf courses, etc. In 2017, Marriott International, an American multinational diversified hospitality company, opened the ultra luxurious J.W.
 Marriott Phu Quoc Emerald Bay Resort, designed by Bill Bensley.
-Later this year the world’s largest overseas cable car (Phu Quoc Cable Car) and a special casino resort, one of two in Vietnam, will also have their grand opening.
-Cleary the tourism sector is booming on Phu Quoc Island and jobs are plentiful.
-However there is an extreme shortage of skilled labor on the island, especially foreign language and IT skilled professional.
-Phu Quoc plans to be a smart city by 2020 and are desperate need of technology workers.
+Later in 2017 the world's largest overseas cable car (Phu Quoc Cable Car), the Intercontinental Phu Quoc Resort, and a special casino resort, had their grand opening.
+Clearly the tourism sector is booming on Phu Quoc Island and jobs are plentiful.
+However there is an extreme shortage of skilled labor on the island, especially foreign language and IT skilled professionals.
+Phu Quoc plans to be a smart city by 2020 and are in desperate need of technology workers.

 As Phu Quoc develops, so does its' expatriate community and the burgeoning Phu Quoc expat community has created a healthy demand for western services, including language schools, lawyers, tour agents, business and investment consultants, property agents, and various expat-interest groups.
 With the right experience and attitude it’s possible for expats in Phu Quoc to start a business, and many existing foreigners are involved in tourism to some capacity already.